 Price Peg Creation/Update

-Within the Safex.Market Wallet, shopper privacy is assured through the use of an encrypted (RSA4096) messaging system, which automatically creates a P2P message instance between the shopper and the merchant for each item purchased, using their PGP keys.
+Shopper privacy is assured with an encrypted (RSA4096) messaging system built into the Safex.Wallet, which automatically creates a P2P channel between the shopper and the merchant using PGP keys.